DevinLin2/MKS21X-FinalProject/README.md

   - Created floor one
   - Made it impossible for a player to pass through walls
   - Made Monsters on the playing field
+1/15/19
+  - Monster won't go there walls
+  - Created a portal